PA School Prerequisites For Admission To West Liberty University

 1) Proof of English Proficiency: Please submit one of the following test results:

-- International English Language Testing (IELTS): 6
+- International English Language Testing (IELTS): band score of 6

 - EIKEN: Grade Pre-1

-2) Credit Certification: Have all your coursework and credits from institutions outside of the United States evaluated by a credential evaluation service provider (e.g. World Education Services (WES), Global Credential Evaluators (GCE), Association of International Credentials Evaluators (AICE), American Association of Collegiate Registrars and Admissions Officers (AACRAO), etc.
+2) Credit Certification: Have all your coursework and credits from institutions outside of the United States evaluated by a credential evaluation service provider (e.g. World Education Services (WES), Global Credential Evaluators (GCE), Association of International Credentials Evaluators (AICE), American Association of Collegiate Registrars and Admissions Officers (AACRAO), etc. (Please remember: All prerequisite courses must be completed within the United States.)

 3) Proof of Financial Support: Submit adequate documentation of financial support for one academic year (12 months). (e.g. Official bank statement, sponsorship award letters, scholarship awards, Affidavit of Support (DHS Form I-134), etc.